A few helpful notes

 Note: This laptop will likely only have 256 GB of storage.

-Please feel free to email the school with any questions, we are happy guide you in the purchase of your child’s BYOD.
+Please feel free to email the school with any questions, we are happy guide you in the purchase of your child’s device for school.

 Mary Jane Gemao